Raven-182/Full-Stack-Task-Manager/README.md

 # Future Improvements
 Here are some improvements I want to make to the app:
-Allow users to filter by name and date.
+Allow users to filter by name and date.<br>
 Allow users to filter by the completion status of the task.
 Allow users to set due dates for tasks.
 Implement a search function to search for tasks by keyword.